isage/Adrenaline/docs/src/03-AdrenalineMenu.md

 ## Main tab

-This tab has the most basic options.
+This tab has the launched application information (title and title ID) and the most basic options, detailed bellow.

 - `Enter Standby Mode`: Make the system enter standby mode
 - `Open Official Settings`: Opens the official PSVita/PSTV PSPemu game settings